shayyan24/Match-The-Cards-Online/README.md

     python match_the_cards.py
     ```

-## 🔧 Customization

-Feel free to modify the game to add new features, change the design, or adjust the card deck!
-Here are a few ideas:

-- Add more card suits or different game themes.
-- Implement power-ups or hints for players.
-- Add music or sound effects for a more immersive experience.

-## 🤝 Contributions

-If you want to contribute to this project, feel free to fork the repository, submit pull requests, or report issues.
-Your contributions are always welcome!

 ## 📜 License

-This game is open-source and available under the [MIT License](LICENSE).
+This game is open-source and available under the GNU General Public License (GPL).
 Feel free to modify and distribute it according to the license terms.

 ---